lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 Most recent update:  November 7 2024

 The Portal aspect of the Rubin Science Platform lends itself well to extracting and plotting a light curve of an object with known coordinates.
-It can be accessed by clicking on the "Portal" panel on the main landing page st data.lsst.cloud.
+It can be accessed by clicking on the "Portal" panel on the main landing page at data.lsst.cloud.
 An example here considers a low-redshift SNIa (67.4579, -44.0802).

-Plotting of a light curve requires a data table which contains the obervztion time.
+Plotting of a light curve requires a data table which contains the obervation time.
 For the simulated DP0.2 data, such table is the dp02_dc2_catalogs.DiaSource.
+This table can be accessed by selecting "DP0.2 Catalogs" tab on the left-hand side, and the "dp02_dc2_catalogs.DiaSource" tab on the right.

+Selecting the data for the object of interest will require entering the object coordinates in the "Spatial" constraints on the left, with the "Cone shape" button selected, and a 2 arcseconds radius chosen.

+For the output column, selection of the "midPointTai" will yield the time of the observation, "psFlux" will give the flux, and "filterName" will provide the filter used for the observation.

 **WARNING:** In this tutorial, the difference-image fluxes are converted to magnitudes in the TAP query.
 This is usually safe to do, because supernovae fluxes should never be negative in a difference image -- unless the supernova also appears in the template image.